nodejs/node/doc/api/cli.md

 whose name matches the provided pattern.
 See the documentation on [filtering tests by name][] for more details.

-If both the `--test-name-pattern` and `--test-skip-pattern` arguments are supplied, only `--test-name-pattern` will be applied.
+If both `--test-name-pattern` and `--test-skip-pattern` are supplied, tests must satisfy **both** requirements in order to be executed.

 ### `--test-only`